hoops_ai.insights.DatasetViewer

 - show_search_results(hits, query_file=None, output_dir=None, k=None, grid_cols=4, figsize=None, show_scores=True, show_filenames=True, title='CAD Similarity Search Results', missing_color=(200, 200, 200), save_path=None, is_white_background=True, overwrite=True)

-Visualize CAD similarity search results from vector search hits.
+Visualize CAD similarity search results.

 - Parameters: